working with Advisers in

 Welcome to Glen Oaks Community College Support Services for Students with Disabilities.
 Our mission is to serve Glen Oaks Community College students with disabilities by providing the necessary services to allow them equal access to all Glen Oaks community College programs and activities.
 It is our privilege to provide accommodations and services to eligible students, and to serve as an advocate for students with disabilities.

 Need to make an appointment for an intake?
-Email Karen Webber via her Contact Form.
+Email the Support Services for Students with Disabilities counselor via their Contact Form.

 A wide variety of accommodations are available to eligible students, including, but not necessarily limited to: